 Only the Ethics Commission has the authority to investigate and resolve alleged violations of the Ethics Act.
 Anyone may file a verified written complaint with the Commission.
 The Commission must accept all sworn complaints it receives.
 No particular form or format is required, but a complaint must be in writing and must be verified by oath or affirmation.
-(Click here for FORMS
+(Click here

 The Commission may also initiate complaints when it receives credible evidence of a material violation of the Ethics Act.
 Whether a citizen files a complaint or the Commission initiates a complaint, the Commission only investigates complaints which, according to the Commission’s three-member Probable Cause Review Board, allege a material violation of the Ethics Act.